 Wild Agave

-There are several species of agave that are used in making mezcal and within these species there are different varieties.
-Espadin is a variety in the species Angustofolia as an example and while it can be found wild, it is primarily cultivated.
-The over harvesting of wild agave has become an issue and there are several projects underway to “semi” cultivate wild species and varieties.
-Wild agave can take anywhere from 10-25 years to mature depending on the species and variety.
-Some familiar species names are Karwinskii, Cupreata, Salmiana, Potatorum, and within these species are varieties like Madrecuishe, Bicuishe, Tobala to name a few.
-Look at adding a couple of bottles from different species to get a sense of flavors and then you can dive deeper into each one by adding more varieties from within a species.
+For starters, consider adding a couple of bottles from different species of agave to get a sense of flavors and then you can dive deeper by adding more varieties from within a species.
 There are also ensembles which are combinations of different agave.
-These are actually very traditional, in the past mezcal makers would produce very small batches and would make mezcal with whatever ripe agave they had on hand.
+These are actually very traditional.
+In the past, mezcal makers would produce very small batches and would make mezcal with whatever ripe agave they had on hand.
 Different from blends which are created post production, the agave in ensembles are cooked, crushed, fermented and distilled together.
-Prices can vary on wild agave expressions depending on the variety and you should expect to pay between $80-120 for them.
+Prices can vary on wild agave expressions depending on the variety and you should expect to pay between $80-120 for these bottles.

 Regional explorations

-In addition to all of the great mezcal from Oaxaca there is now more mezcal available from other mezcal producing regions in Mexico including Puebla, Michoacan, Guerrero, Durango, Zacatecas, Tamaulipus, San Luis Potosi and Durango.
+In addition to all of the great mezcal from Oaxaca, there is now more mezcal available from other mezcal producing regions in Mexico including Puebla, Michoacan, Guerrero, Durango, Zacatecas, Tamaulipus, San Luis Potosi, and Durango.
 Derrumbes, Mezcales de Leyenda, Legendario Domingo and Mezcal Nacional have expressions from different regions in their portfolios.
 La Luna and Don Mateo focus on Michoacan, Origen Raiz, Sacro Imperio and Lagrimas de Dolores present mezcal from Durango.
 Del Maguey and Montelobos have a few expressions from Puebla and 5 Sentidos, also not technically a mezcal, has several.
 Matchetazo and Amaras both have mezcal from Guerrero.
-And Almamezcalera, another destillado de agave, has expressions from Durango, San Luis Potosi and Guerrero now available in the US..
+And Almamezcalera, another destillado de agave, has expressions from Durango, San Luis Potosi, and Guerrero that are now available in the US.

 That one mezcal

 It is often said that mezcal is meant to be shared, and that is very true even if sometimes you find that one mezcal that speaks to you and so you keep in the very back of your shelf, only pulling it out for very special occasions.
 Or maybe it is the opposite and you place it front and center as a showcase mezcal, never intending to drink it, which of course would be a tremendous shame.
-You can fall down a very deep rabbit hole here, obsessing over specific batch numbers or years, there is a very fine line between wine collectors and mezcal collectors.
-Susan has a few she has picked up through out her travels in mezcal country – ones that will never be found again.
-It reminds us of a joke about a one legged pig on a farm with the punchline, well a pig that good you gots to eat it real slow.
+You can fall down a very deep rabbit hole here, obsessing over specific batch numbers or years–there is a very fine line between wine collectors and mezcal collectors.
+Susan has a few bottles she has picked up throughout her travels in mezcal country — expressions that will never be found again.
+It reminds us of a joke about a one legged pig on a farm with the punchline: “Well a pig that good…you gots to eat it real slow.”

 Beyond mezcal

-Colloquially speaking, mezcal means anything distilled from the agave plant, today it means it is from the Denominacion de Origen and has been certified.
-You can find Destilados de agave in the market which are uncertified mezcal or from outside the DO.
-There are also other destilados categorized in different DOs, Tequila being one example, Raicilla and Bacanora being others.
-Mezcal has opened the door for Raicilla and Bacanora and you should definitely give them a try.
-Often times lumped in with agave spirits is Sotol, though it is not made from agave and in fact belongs to a completely different family, the Asparagaceae.
-The process of making Sotol is very similar to mezcal and why they are usually lumped together.
+Colloquially speaking, mezcal means anything distilled from the agave plant.
+Today it legally means a mezcal from the Denominacion de Origen that has been certified.
+You can find destilados de agave in the market which are uncertified mezcal or from outside the DO.
+There are also other destilados categorized in different DOs, such as tequila, bacanora, and raicilla.
+Mezcal has opened the door for raicilla and bacanora and you should definitely give them a try.
+Another interesting spirit is often lumped in with agave spirits.
+Sotol is not made from agave, but the process of making sotol is very similar to mezcal and that’s why they are usually lumped together.

 Final thoughts

-There is no right or wrong in setting up a home bar – it is all about building a set up that is easy to use and filled with spirits you like to drink, whether it is just a few bottles or more.
+There is no right or wrong in setting up a home bar – it is all about building a set up that is easy to use and filled with spirits you like to drink, whether it is just a few bottles or whole library.
 You can make a showcase in your space, or it can be as simple as a shelf in a cabinet.
 For additional ideas, Porch.com has a handy post on creating a bar in tight spaces along with other helpful tips on what you need for a bar set up.
-But one thing is pretty much guaranteed, once you start down the road of mezcal, you will find yourself adding more bottles so make sure any set up is scalable.
+But one thing is pretty much guaranteed: Once you start down the road of mezcal, you will find yourself adding more bottles–so make sure any set up is scalable.

 - 1 1/4oz Mezcal